swifty99/ESP32S2_Wemos_PCB/README.md

 - nice plugs XH plugs work great
 - protect against magic smoke from dumb inverse power
 - add MosFETs to switch fast and reliable without extra hardwere
+- select different power levels for connectors with solder jumpers

 This is a Kicad project, feel free to improve.
 Or just upload the pcb file to the manufacturer you like